VerisimilitudeX/DNAnalyzer/README.md

 <h3 id="Genotype Data for Analysis and Machine Learning Training">Genotype Data for Analysis and Machine Learning Training
 </h3>

-<p> This will bring the ability to use genotype data from external DNA testing services with DNAnalyzer's Algorithm.
-In the future, to use this program, all you need is a simple 150$ DNA Test to be able to experience all the features of DNAnalyzer.
+<p>This will bring the ability to use genotype data from external DNA testing services with DNAnalyzer's algorithm.
+In the future, to use this program, all you need is a simple $150 DNA Test to be able to experience all the features of DNAnalyzer.

 <h3> <a href=https://github.com/bbuchfink/diamond">DIAMOND</a> Implementation, a <a href="https://blast.ncbi.nlm.nih.gov/Blast.cgi">BLAST</a> fork.
 </h3>

-<p> This will combine <a href=https://github.com/bbuchfink/diamond>DIAMOND</a>'s performance advantage along with <a href=https://blast.ncbi.nlm.nih.gov/Blast.cgi">BLAST</a>'s algorithm.
+<p>This will combine <a href=https://github.com/bbuchfink/diamond>DIAMOND</a>'s performance advantage along with <a href=https://blast.ncbi.nlm.nih.gov/Blast.cgi">BLAST</a>'s algorithm.

 <h2 id="data-sources-">Data sources:
 </h2>